-It is strongly recommended that you discuss this with your family and estate planning lawyer to decide whether a severance of tenancy is appropriate and desirable in your circumstances.
+It is strongly recommended that you discuss this with your family and estate planning lawyer Brisbane to decide whether a severance of tenancy is appropriate and desirable in your circumstances.

 Superannuation is often one of an individual’s most significant assets on death because of the contributions made and also the life insurance policy often owned within the fund.